Have questions? We’ve got answers.

 - Telcel: Telcel offers a 4G hot spot internet plan that is both reasonably fast and inexpensive.
 You will need to sign a 2-year contract and either buy or rent the hot spot modem, but there are no installation fees or appointments and you can also take it with you if you move.
 Bills can be paid online at https://www.mitelcel.com/mitelcel/login.

-- Wireless: if neither of the above options is attractive to you, it is also possible to install a point-to-point wireless internet service that can deliver blazing fast speeds.
+- Point-to-Point Wireless: if neither of the above options is attractive to you, it is also possible to install a point-to-point wireless internet service that can deliver blazing fast speeds.
 The equipment cost and monthly fees are higher but so is the bandwidth.
 Contact us for more details.

 6. Will I have an official address where I can have mail sent?

 Regardless of where you live, yes it is possible to get mail delivered.
 An empty lot will generally NOT have an address yet, and even some homes may not have registered the number yet.
-You can request an official address number at Municipio, but generally speaking a numbered address is not necessary to receive mail or package deliveries from DHL, FedEx, etc.
+You can request an official address number at Municipio, but generally speaking a numbered address is not necessary to receive mail or package deliveries from DHL, FedEx, etc. Once the local delivery person knows where you live, packages are easily delivered.
+Regular mail service is not as reliable and can take months to arrive from other countries.
+To ensure you get your mail, we recommend signing up for a mailbox service, such as Postall or Traveling Mailbox.

-Yes, there are several property management services that can maintain your home when you are not here, including regular upkeep, gardening, pool service, and house cleaning.
+Yes, there are several local property management services that can maintain your home when you are not here, including regular upkeep, gardening, pool service, and house cleaning.
 Ask us for a referral to services in your area.

 8. Can I rent my home when I’m not using it?
 What do I need to worry about?